-To configure localization for Backup Server:
+Configuring localization for Backup Server

-1 From the Configure Backup Server dialog box, choose:

-- a The default language for Backup Server from the Language dropdown list - b The default character set from the Character Set drop-down list - 2 Click Save to save the changes and return to the Configure Sybase Servers dialog box. - 3 When you have completed the necessary configuration changes, click Exit to quit Server Config.
+- From the Configure Backup Server dialog box, choose: - 1 The default language for Backup Server from the Language dropdown list - 2 The default character set from the Character Set drop-down list - 2 Click Save to save the changes and return to the Configure Sybase Servers dialog box. - When you have completed the necessary configuration changes, click Exit to quit Server Config.